Image

 Dark skies and your pet

-Here in the Tyne Valley we boast some of the darkest skies in Europe.
+Hexham and the Tyne Valley boast some of the darkest skies in Europe.
 Whilst this is a wonderful feat it does pose some dangers for us locals with pets.

 As winter quickly approaches and the dark nights draw in, it is important that we make changes to our daily routines to ensure your dog is safe and seen and if your cat is an outdoor cat then we look at things to help make them be seen.

-The evenings are becoming darker and with the clocks going back on the 31st October, walking your dog whilst it’s dark becomes inevitable.
+The evenings are becoming darker and with the clocks going back at the end of October, walking your dog whilst it’s dark becomes inevitable.
 Walking your dog in the dark can be daunting for some owners, here are our top tips for keeping your dogs safe.

 Picking Your Route